Empathy: If you say 'Two days, maybe', it will be etched in her mind forever.

-Whenever a movie shows the folks at home while there is a war going on, you are very likely to see this: A pair of military personnel, in dress uniform, approaching the home of the soldier's family.
+Whenever a movie shows the folks at home while there is a war going on, you are very likely to see this: a pair of military personnel in dress uniform, approaching the home of the soldier's family.
 The family will almost always know what this means.

 It is worth mentioning that this job is very stressful for those tasked with the duty, as they have to constantly be the Bearer of Bad News of the worst sort.

-In some cases, this takes the form of a telegram, to the point where one will immediately guess the contents of a telegram recieved by a character in a wartime setting.
+In some cases, this takes the form of a telegram, to the point where one will immediately guess the contents of a telegram received by a character in a wartime setting.

-Should not be confused with Death Note
+Should not be confused with Death Note.

 These examples regret to inform you:

 - Big Fish has one, when the main character is sent on a suicide mission and doesn't return.
 We know he's alive, but his wife doesn't.
-Of course, the son he tells this story to assumes it's another one of his dad's tall tales. it isn't.
+Of course, the son he tells this story to assumes it's another one of his dad's tall tales.
+It isn't.

-- The 2009 movie The Messenger focuses on the men who deliver the notices.
+- The movie The Messenger (2009) focuses on the men who deliver the notices.